scuratolo26/README-generator/README.md

 ## License

    Apache License 2.0 <br>
-Visit <a href="https://opensource.org/licenses/Apache-2.0" target="_blank">Apache License 2.0</a> for more information.
+Visit <a href="https://opensource.org/licenses/Apache-2.0">Apache License 2.0</a> for more information.